Benjozork/cyan/README.md

 * variables and arrays (immutable)
 * complex expressions (parantheses, precedence, PEMDAS)
+* basic type inference for variable declarations
+* type checking for if statements and variables with type annotations
 * arithmetic (+, -, \*, /, %)
 * if, else if, else
 * functions (local only)